Ericawanja/Javascript-Data-structure-and-Algorithms/5. Map data structure/README.md

 ## Map operations
 1. add element

 `set()` method is used to add elements to a map.
-The set method receveives the key-value pair of the new element as a parameter.
+The set method receives the key-value pair of the new element as a parameter.

 ```javascript
 fruits.set("apples", 500);